Pakistan–United Kingdom relations: Economic relations

 In 2012 the Prime Ministers of both countries launched a Trade and Investment Roadmap to increase trade between the countries.
 Chaudhry Nisar Ali Khan, Pakistani Interior Minister, recently stated bilateral visits between the countries would be arranged to support trade relations.

-A Pakistan–Britain Advisory Council was setup in 2002 to look at how the two governments could facilitate trade and commercial connections between the two countries.
+A Pakistan–Britain Advisory Council was created in 2002 to facilitate trade and commercial connections between the Pakistan and the United Kingdom.

 During a 2023 Conservative Friends of Pakistan event the UK Foreign Secretary explained how his first job in youth was working for a Karachi-born shop keeper in London.

-Forbes Billionaire Mian Muhammad Mansha made first world headlines when he purchased the St James Club as one of the most expensive purchases ever.
+Forbes Billionaire Mian Muhammad Mansha made headlines when he purchased the St James Club as one of the most expensive purchases ever.

 Remittances

-Pakistan receives the second highest number of workers sending money to family from the UK of any country in the world after India.
-This pumps money into the economy reducing brain-drain.
+Pakistan receives the second highest number of workers sending money to family from the UK after India.

 Security agreements and Scientific collaboration

-There is British Architecture such as Frere Hall originally built to be Karachi Town Hall.
+Frere Hall is an example of British Architecture in Pakistan.
+It was originally built to be Karachi Town Hall.

 Both nations were part of a Cold War alliance called the Central Treaty Organization, which the UK saw as important in containing the expansion of Soviet influence in the region, while Pakistan joined partly in the hope of attracting economic benefits from the West.
-Pakistan's intelligence agency the ISI was formed by British officers in their departure from India, the ISI maintains extensive links with UK intelligence services and operations inside the UK.
+Pakistan's intelligence agency the ISI was formed by British officers in their departure from India.
+The ISI maintains extensive links with UK intelligence services and operations inside the UK.
 The British government regards the Baluchistan Liberation Army as a terrorist organization, it was proscribed in July 2006.
 Regular meetings and discussions on national security and counter-terrorism regularly take place between the governments of the two countries.
-Owing to their support for UK populations and local forces, settled British Pakistanis are more likely to feel that Pakistan should spend less on military and pay national debt instead.
-A large number of settled Pakistanis support the UK left wing including anti-war groups which propose selling all nuclear weapons.